nationalarchives/da-ayr-design-documentation/architecture-design-records/006-Permissions-modelling.md

 The "front-liner" is a user that belongs to all the groups.

+### Keycloak Admin Panel Setup

+In the AYR Realm we have 4 groups, 3 of them represent a fictional government department and the last one, TNA, as the name suggests, is a group for all TNA users.

 ## Consequences

-As previously mentioned, the ideal solution would be to have Keycloack exclusively control access to resources.
+As previously mentioned, the ideal solution would be to have Keycloak exclusively control access to resources.
 The general workflow is:

-* Keycloack issues a token to the client.
+* Keycloak issues a token to the client.
 * The client request access for a combination of resource/user
-* Keycloack gives the appropriate response.
+* Keycloak gives the appropriate response.

 While this seems to be the preferred approach, it will require further work, as the library in use for authentication -- [mozilla-django-oidc](https://mozilla-django-oidc.readthedocs.io/en/stable/index.html) -- does not offer authorisation integration out the box.
 Moreover, Django authorisation system would be completely bypassed, raising the question on whether Django would be the best framework for this type of setup.

-A hybrid approach is also possible, where Django authorisation system makes decision based on Keycloack authentication response.
+A hybrid approach is also possible, where Django authorisation system makes decision based on Keycloak authentication response.
-Access control is still managed in Keycloack.
+Access control is still managed in Keycloak.